-Policy Knowledge Score: 8

-Citizens get most of their information on government policy developments through television, radio and newspapers, which are, of course, selective in their reporting.
+Policy Knowledge Score: 8 Citizens get most of their information on government policy developments through television, radio and newspapers, which are, of course, selective in their reporting.
 Computer access is widespread.
-Government documents are, as a rule, freely accessible via the Internet, and published work is also often free.
+Government documents are, as a rule, freely accessible via the internet, and published work is also often free.
 Documents can further be read in public libraries, of which there are many.
+Mail from the public will increasingly go to Digital Post mailboxes.
+These are now mandatory for businesses, and they are becoming mandatory for citizens.
+Already many public services require online applications using a so-called easy ID (NemID).